If you recently turned 65 or will be soon, Medicare plans and costs may be on your mind.

-Preferred pharmacy is CVS, which may not be available in all areas
+The preferred pharmacy is CVS, which may not be available in all areas.

-Headquartered in Tampa, Florida, WellCare Health Plans, Inc. serves 6.4 million members.
-We included it in our best Medicare Part D Plans because of its choice of six different prescription drug plans, many of which are extremely affordable.
+WellCare Health Plans, Inc. serves 6.4 million members.
+It has been included in our best Medicare Part D Plans because of its choice of six different prescription drug plans, many of which are very affordable.